 “This isn’t the infirmary, is it?”

-Dr. Roman had been interrupted during his explanation of the Chaldea installation, built 6,000 meters above sea level in the middle of the antarctic when the call from Mr. Leinur came in, requesting Dr. Roman’s presence at the Rayshift.
+Dr. Roman had been interrupted during his explanation of the Chaldea installation, built 6,000 meters above sea level in the middle of a snowy nowhere when the call from Mr. Leinur came in, requesting Dr. Roman’s presence at the Rayshift.
 Mr. Leinur seemed to be under the impression that Dr. Roman was in the infirmary.

 “Please don’t mention that… It’s gonna take five minutes from here, no matter what, instead of two…”